pytorch/rfcs/RFC-0023-Unified-Memory-for-Pytorch.md

 These APIs will be used to set and query unified memory usage in Pytorch.
 These will be defined in torch/cuda/memory.py.
 The `set_enabled_uvm()` API will set the enablement flag (enabled_uvm) which will be held in the default global context (`at::globalContext().userEnabledUVM()`).
 This location should allow us to avoid adding new parameters to functions that need to be modified.

-The default value for enabled_uvm will be False.
+The default value for the `enabled_uvm` flag will be False.
 Setting the value to True, will have the effect that newly created tensors will be allocated and marked as "managed" tensors.

 ### Usage of `torch.Tensor.to()`

 This API performs a Tensor dtype and/or device conversion.
 Currently this function returns `self` in the special caes when `torch.dtype` and `torch.device` are unchanged.
 Additionally, a copy can be forced by using the `copy=True` parameter.
 We propose to expand on this special case by returning `self` in the additional case of `torch.dtype` being unchanged, and `torch.device` is changed while the tensor is marked "managed".
 A copy will still be forced when the `copy=True` parameter is sent.

 ### Managed Tensors
-As described above, a tensor will be allocated and marked as "managed" if it was created after setting `enabled_uvm=true`.
+As described above, a tensor will be allocated and marked as "managed" if it was created after setting `torch.cuda.set_enabled_uvm(true)`.
 New helper functions will also be added.
 A function is needed to query if a tensor is managed.
 We propose `Tensor.is_managed()` for this.
 Additionally, we also propose to add a new function `tensor.manage_memory()` to change an existing standard tensor into a manage tensor.
 This follows the usage precident for pinned memory tensors.
 The new function `tensor.unmanage_memory()` will do the reverse and return a standard tensor from a managed tensor input.

 Here are some usage examples (assuming the original tensor is on CPU):
 ```